Police United F.C.: 2009–2017

 The official name of the club is Insee Police United.
 For the 2010 season, the stadium was changed again.
 The new home of the club is now the Thammasat Stadium in Pathum Thani Province north of Bangkok.

-In 2011, the club signed Thawatchai Damrong-Ongtrakul, former coach of Pattaya United F.C. as a new coach.
+In 2011, the club signed Thawatchai Damrong-Ongtrakul, former coach of Pattaya United as a new coach.

-In 2014, the club signed Anton Ferdinand brother of English Premier Leagues Manchester United Defender Rio Ferdinand.
+In 2014, the club signed Anton Ferdinand, the brother of English Premier League Manchester United Defender Rio Ferdinand.
 He did not make an appearance for the club.

 In 2017, The club was dissolved and merged with BEC Tero Sasana and became Police Tero Football Club.